Tinkerforge/esp32-firmware/software/lib_builder/README.md

 ## Tutorial to build the precompiled ESP-IDF libs for the arduino-esp32 fork used in our firmwares.

+Ignore this if you only want to build/modify firmwares!
+This is only relevant if you want to build updates for https://github.com/Tinkerforge/arduino-esp32.

 (Skip to "Setup lib builder" if on debian-esque distribution)

 ### Create container